-BigPicnic is a three year EU funded Horizon 2020 project that brings together the public, scientists, policy-makers and industry to help tackle the global challenge of food security.
-Through a series of co-created events and exhibitions botanic gardens have been generating dialogue and building a greater understanding of food security.
+BigPicnic was a three year EU funded Horizon 2020 project that brought together the public, scientists, policy-makers and industry to help tackle the global challenge of food security.
+Through a series of co-created events and exhibitions botanic gardens generated dialogue and built a greater understanding of food security.

 Quality management report

 To ensure that a high degree of quality in project delivery was achieved in BigPicnic, rigorous evaluation strategies were developed and employed.
 The processes and procedures formalised in the project enabled effective, timely and responsible delivery of project objectives.
 The two processes used were the Process Evaluation Approach and Team-Based Inquiry.
 Their development, use and outcomes are detailed in the Quality Management report.

 Throughout BigPicnic partners were trained in applying a co-creation approach.
 In doing this, BigPicnic Partner, WAAG, developed resources to support organisations to carry out co-creation.
 These fed into the Co-creation Navigator, a dynamic toolkit which has all the resources and guidance you need to apply co-creation methodologies in your projects.